-1.0.9 The contents of this SPD are not to be considered exhaustive.
+- 1.9 The contents of this SPD are not to be considered exhaustive.
 Whilst the majority of future developer contributions are expected to relate to the contents of this SPD, the Council cannot list every instance of site-specific impacts caused by potential developments that need to be mitigated, so there will always be a chance that a S106 will need to contain something not included in this SPD.

-1.0.10 Nor does the SPD contain all the details of how demand, mitigation and monetary figures are to be quantified for developer contributions.
+- 1.10 Nor does the SPD contain all the details of how demand, mitigation and monetary figures are to be quantified for developer contributions.
 Not all of these methodologies are under the control of the Council and even those that are, are subject to changes which would render the SPD out of date.
 The SPD will outline the principles behind the calculations and will identify where further information can be found.

-1.0.11 In essence, this document should be used to identify where developer contributions may be required in addition to the payment of a CIL charge for a proposed development.
-We advise that applicants always engage fully with the LPA and other infrastructure/service providers near the time of submitting an application to gain a better understanding of the exact amounts they may be expected to contribute.
+- 1.11 In essence, this document should be used to identify where developer contributions may be required in addition to the payment of a CIL charge for a proposed development.

-1.0.12 The main topics covered in this SPD are:
+- 1.12 The main topics covered in this SPD are:

 - Community Infrastructure Levy

 - Hertfordshire County Council contributions

 - Housing

 - Commuted Sums to mitigate against policy non-compliance

 - Site-specific mitigation

 - Employment opportunities

 - Parking and Sustainable Transport

 - Monitoring fees

-Production of this SPD
+Consultation

-1.0.13 The procedure to adopt a new SPD is set out in the Town and Country Planning (Local Planning) (England) Regulations 2012(4).
+1.13 The procedure to adopt a new SPD is set out in the Town and Country Planning (Local Planning) (England) Regulations 20124.